Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Problem setup

-To mitigate this problem we need to control the number of polynomial terms along each dimension while still retaining good accuracy by selecting a judicious set of polynomial functions $\bk(\bx)$.

-The second challenge is that the covariance matrix $\bC(\btheta)$ in many practical cases is ill-conditioned, leading to slow and inaccurate estimates of $\btheta$.
-In this paper, we propose a new transformation of the data vector $\bZ$ leading to a decoupled multi-level description of the model \eqref{Introduction:noisemodel} without any loss of structure.
-This multi-level representation leads to significant computational benefits when computing the kriging predictor $\hat Z(\bx_0)$ in (\ref{KrigBLUP}) for large sample size $N$ and high dimensions $d$.
+The challenge is that the covariance matrix $\bC(\btheta)$ in many practical cases is ill-conditioned, leading to slow and inaccurate estimates of $\btheta$.
+Following the approach in \cite{Castrillon2015} the data vector $\bZ$ is transformed into decoupled multilevel description of the model \eqref{Introduction:noisemodel}.
+This multilevel representation leads to significant computational benefits, including numerical stability, when computing the multilevel predictor $\hat Z(\bx_0)$ in (\ref{KrigBLUP}) for large sample size $N$ and high dimensions $d$.
+Note, that in this paper we shall refer to the \emph{single level} approach to solving the estimation and prediction steps directly to the data $\bZ$ and covariance matrix $\bC(\btheta)$.